Mendy5/Udacity_Project_Capstone/README.md

 [data](https://github.com/Mendy5/Udacity_Project_Capstone/tree/master/data)

 ## Project Motivation
 The project aims to build a model for finding the best offer to the target demographic groups.
-It is important to find the demographic group would response to which offer and bring more transactions.
+Try to figure out the questions below:

 ## File Description
 The data directory contains all the metadata files, including portfolio.json, profile.json and transcript.json.
 The Starbucks_Capstone_notebook is a draft now and showcases all the work related with the final models.

 ## Results
-NA
+The main findings are published on medium.com:[Starbucks: Attracting Customers with Offers](https://medium.com/@wmd1103/starbucks-attracting-customers-with-offers-327e39be57d8)

 # Licensing, Authors, Acknowledgements
 Must give credit to Starbucks for the data.